midosvt/samp-tutorials/discord-connector.md

 ## Creating a Discord bot
 First thing we are going to do is create a Discord bot.
 How do we do that?
 Head over to [Discord Developer Portal](https://discord.com/developers/applications) and click on "New Application"

-After you clicked that, enter the name you want the bot to have:
+After you clicked that, enter the name you want the bot to have:</br>
 ![New Application](https://i.imgur.com/5YTtI9x.png)</br>
 Agree to the ToS and DP and click "Create".